Open from 12:00 до 19:00

 General information

-Serge Lifar Museum is a branch of the Museum of the History of the City of Kyiv, organized in 2019.
+The Serge Lifar Museum is a branch of the Museum of Kyiv History, established in 2019.

-Serge Lifar (Sergey Mykhailovych Lifar, French: Serge Lifar, March 20 (April 2), 1905, Pirogov, Kyiv County, Kyiv Province, Russian Empire – December 15, 1986, Lausanne, Vaud, Switzerland) – Ukrainian ballet dancer and choreographer, known as one of the most outstanding dancers of the 20th century.
-He was the founder of the Dance Academy at the Grand Opera, rector of the Institute of Choreography and the University of Dance in Paris, honorary president of the UNESCO World Dance Council.
-Contemporaries called him the “god of dance”, “the good genius of ballet of the 20th century”.
-During his 26 years of work at the Opera, Lifar raised eleven ballet stars.
+Serge Lifar (Sergiy Mykhailovych Lifar, French: Serge Lifar; March 20 (April 2), 1905, Pyrohiv, Kyiv County, Kyiv Governorate, Russian Empire – December 15, 1986, Lausanne, Vaud, Switzerland) was a Ukrainian ballet dancer and choreographer, recognized as one of the greatest dancers of the 20th century.
+He was the founder of the Dance Academy at the Paris Opera, rector of the Paris Institute of Choreography and Dance University, and honorary president of UNESCO’s World Dance Council.
+Contemporaries called him the “god of dance” and the “kind genius of 20th-century ballet.”
+During his 26 years at the Opera, Lifar trained eleven ballet stars.

-When presenting the Order of the Legion of Honor, Charles de Gaulle once again offered Serge Lifar citizenship and addressed him:
+When awarding him the Legion of Honour, Charles de Gaulle once again invited Serge Lifar to become a citizen of France, addressing him:

-Oles Ilchenko recalled that Valery Parsegov, who was acquainted with Serge Lifar, told him that Lifar emphasized his Ukrainian origin in conversations with him.
+Oles Ilchenko recalled that Valeriy Parsehov, who knew Serge Lifar personally, said that Lifar always emphasized his Ukrainian origin in conversation.

 Exhibitions

-The museum is at the stage of creating and searching for a suitable premises, as it should become a platform for supporting modern choreography and performance, the development of ballet and theater criticism.
-As well as an artistic space and a platform for exchange between experts in the museum, art, theater, and creative spheres in Ukraine and abroad.
+The museum is currently in the process of being established and searching for a suitable place.
+It is intended to become a platform for supporting contemporary choreography and performance, developing ballet and theater criticism, as well as an artistic space and a hub for exchange among experts from the museum, art, theater, and creative sectors in Ukraine and abroad.

-The issue of the museum premises needs to be resolved as soon as possible by the joint efforts of caring Kyivans, museum workers, and the Kyiv city administration.
-Serge Lifar is an extraordinary personality, a Kyivan and brilliant dancer who managed to conquer European stages, a ballet master, teacher, and collector, whose fate reflects the dramatic pages of Kyiv and European history of the 20th century.
+The question of the museum’s location requires urgent resolution through the joint efforts of concerned Kyiv residents, museum professionals, and the Kyiv city administration.
+Serge Lifar was an extraordinary and remarkable figure—a native of Kyiv and a brilliant dancer who conquered European stages, a choreographer, teacher, and collector—whose life reflects the dramatic pages of Kyiv’s and Europe’s history in the 20th century.

 Пошук